appsquickly/typhoon/README.md

 ### So, does this mean XML?

-When I say Spring-like, I mean only that it supports the above.
-It does not mean XML! . .
+When I say Spring-like, I mean that it supports the above features.
+It does not mean XML! (the same is Spring for Java does not mean XML). . .
 Initially I've provided an XML implementation, because it was the fastest way I could satisfactorily meet the above goals.

-I think it's already rapid and effective, especially if you use AppCode with XML-schema completion. . .
-But, the real idea is to decouple the internal component model from the definitions, because this provides all of the flexibility.
+I think it's ___already rapid and effective___, _especially if you use AppCode with XML-schema completion_. . .
+But,
+the real idea is to decouple the internal component model from the definitions, because this provides all of the flexibility.
 XML will still serve as the basis for the GUI-tool.
 (And hey, it worked for Apple with Interface Builder and StoryBoard, didn't it?) . .
 DSL will be a separate ComponentFactory sub-class.
 "Annotations" coming real soon.